tettov/tanki-tweaks-client/README.md

 | **macOS**   | ARM *(Apple silicon)* | [Download](https://github.com/tettov/tanki-tweaks-client/releases/download/1.1.1/to-1.1.1-darwin-arm64.dmg) |
 | **macOS**   | x64 *(Intel)*         | [Download](https://github.com/tettov/tanki-tweaks-client/releases/download/1.1.1/to-1.1.1-darwin-x64.dmg) |

-> ℹ️ Since the application lacks a digital signature, your OS may warn about potential risks.
-Follow the instructions for your OS to proceed with installation and launching.

-> ⚠️ In macOS, before mounting the dmg file with the application, it is necessary to clear its attributes using the following command in Terminal:
+> ⚠️ On macOS, before mounting the dmg file with the application, it is necessary to clear its attributes using the following command in Terminal:
 >
 > ```shell
 > xattr -c <path to dmg>
 > ```

+> ℹ️ Since the application lacks a digital signature, your OS may warn about potential risks.
+Follow the instructions for your OS to proceed with installation and launching.

 ## ✨ Key Features